In this article, I will teach you how you can make stronger compositions in your mountain photography.

-A very different niche of mountain photography are images that focus on the summits.
+A very different niche of mountain photography is images that focus on the summits.
 These photos often involve a telephoto lens.
-Some of the best examples I’ve seen are shot in the 300-600 mm range.
+Some of the best examples I’ve seen are shot in the 300-600mm range.

 9. The Telephoto Viewpoint

-If you can increase your altitude relative to the mountain you’re shooting, the summits will be more prominent.
-What’s more is that interesting details will appear that are hidden from the valleys.
+If you can increase your altitude relative to the mountain you’re shooting, the summits will appear more prominent.
+What’s more, is that interesting details will appear that are hidden from the valleys.

-Once you’re on location, it’s mainly a waiting game for the light to happen.
+Once you’re on location, it’s mainly a waiting game for the light to be just right.
 Pick a mountain and stick to it.
 Keep your tripod locked on the mountain and watch how the light and weather interact with it over time.